microsoft/ContactCenterMessagingSDK-ios/README.md

 ```

 ### downloadFileAttachment
-This API is used to download a file attachment in the LiveChatWidgetCore.
+This API is used to download a file attachment.
 It takes parameters for the file metadata and provides a completion handler to handle the response.
 #### Method
 ```objc
 public func downloadFileAttachment(params: LCWFileMetadataRequest, completionHandler: ((_ response: LCWResponse?, _ error: LCWResponse?) -> Void)?)